ArtFXDev/silex-doc/docs/td/Silex/Client/context.md

 print(Context.get()["task"])
 ```

 If you want to recompute all the metadata you can use the `compute_metadata()` method.
 You can set the `SILEX_TASK_ID` environment variable before if you want to recompute the metadata for a different context.
-(This is wat the set-context action does)
+(This is what the set-context action does.)

 These metadata are used accross a lot of actions to adapt according to the current scene.